unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 ### Cosmetical

+#### resolverOf throws error for 0x00 resolver

+We would prefer to just return empty resolver instead

 #### Sync event has tokeinId paramters not on the first position

 Ideally, we need to move `tokenId` parameters of `Sync` event that will allow us to query all events of the registry associated to given token.
 Currently this is impossible.